hardiksingh1087/demo/README.md

 # demo
-This is a demo for git and git-hub
+This is a demo for git and git-hub.